apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_vmware_vms_into_kvm.rst

         apt install virtio-win (if the package is not available, then manual steps will be required to install the virtio drivers for windows)

 The OVF tool (ovftool) must be installed on the destination KVM hosts if the hosts should export VM files (OVF) from vCenter.
-If not, the management server exportds them (the management server doesn't require ovftool installed).
+If not, the management server exports them (the management server doesn't require ovftool installed).

 Usage
 -----